 What’s Google Play’s refund policy?

-After the two-hour limit, you will have to contact the developer of the app directly to find out if you’re eligible for a refund.
+After the two-hour limit, you will have to contact the app developer directly to find out if you’re eligible for a refund.
 If you’re struggling to sort the refund out with the developer, you can also contact Google’s support team who might be able to help move it forward.

 You can only request a refund once for each app.
 If you decide to download it again, you won’t be able to claim another refund.

 How do I get a refund on Google Play?

 Scroll down the page until you find the section marked Order history.
 Find the app you wish to receive a refund for and tap Refund.

 How do I get a refund for Google Play apps I've had longer than two hours?

 For apps and games bought more than two hours previously, refunds are a little less straightforward: you have to contact the app’s developer in writing.